 When your thermostat displays error code e73, it means that the Rc wire is not receiving power.

-This might be as straightforward as the breaker being shut off, but it may also be an issue with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s time to contact a local professional.
+This will sometimes be as simple as the breaker being turned off, but it can also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s best to get in touch with a local professional.